MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### AI Builder paid licenses FAQ

+#### How many AI Builder credits are consumed for each operation?

+Each AI Builder capability consumes service credits at different rates.
+You can check the consumption rates on the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130) under the "AI Builder capacity add-on" section.

 #### I exceeded my trial capacity.
 What can I do?

 - You can purchase AI Builder Add On and allocate capacity to your environment